SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 As described in {{I-D.ietf-savnet-intra-domain-problem-statement}}, if Router 3 and Router 4 deploy ACL-based ingress filtering, the operational overhead of manually maintaining and updating ACL rules will be extremely high when there are multiple inbound validation points.

-If the proposed architecture is implemented in the network, Router 1, Router 2, and Router 5 will inform Router 3 and Router 4 of the source prefixes of Subnet 1 and Subnet 2 by sending SAV-specific information.
-Then, Router 3 and Router 4 can automatically generate and update accurate SAV rules at interface '#'.
+If intra-domain SAVNET architecture is implemented in the network, Router 1, Router 2, and Router 5 will inform Router 3 and Router 4 of the source prefixes of Subnet 1 and Subnet 2 by sending SAV-specific information.
+Then, Router 3 and Router 4 can automatically generate and update SAV rules at interface '#', and block inbound packets with internal source addresses.

-# Convergence Considerations
+# Convergence Considerations {#sec-converge}
-When the SAV-specific information or local routing information changes, the SAV agent MUST be able to detect the change in time and update SAV rules with the new information.
+When the SAV-specific information or local routing information changes, the SAV Agent MUST be able to detect the changes in time and update SAV rules with the latest information.
 Since SAV-specific information is originated from the Source Entity, it requires the Source Entity MUST send the updated SAV-specific information to the Validation Entity in a timely manner.
 For example, in {{fig-use-case2}}, if Subnet 2 has a new source prefix P3, Router 5 MUST inform Router 3 and Router 4 of the new source prefix of Subnet 2 immediately.

 Consider that both routing information and SAV-specific information of a subnet are originated and advertised to other routers in the network by the edge router connected to the subnet.
 Thus, SAV-specific information has similar propagation speed as routing information.